Drako-Vishious/Drakos-cs50-Learning/README.md

 0.0.1E Corrected the Copyright to Project Vishious the group rather than Drako Vishious the individual.
 Edited CSS to simplify code.

 0.0.1E#2 Corrected Spelling errors and added proper names to dictionary.

+0.0.1.2 Created and started INDEX and ABOUT html pages and added some content to them.
+Added more words to custom dictionary.